- Police Department

-We want to do the right thing.
-Discriminatory enforcement practices can alienate our citizens, foster distrust of police in the community, invite media scrutiny, legislative action and judicial intervention, and potentially lead to allegations of constitutional and civil rights violations.
+Our training, professionalism and ethics form the foundation for every contact our officers make.
+Discriminatory enforcement or practices will alienate our citizens, foster distrust of police in the community, invite media scrutiny, legislative action and judicial intervention, and potentially lead to allegations of constitutional and civil rights violations.
 As we perform our duties, it is imperative that we afford all citizens the Constitutional and fundamental right to equal protection under the law.
-We use accepted investigative tools.
-Criminal profiling is one of many accepted and necessary law enforcement investigative practices.
-However, it differs from and should not be confused with biasbased profiling.
-One is an investigative tool; the other, a discriminatory practice.

 The selection of an individual for enforcement action based upon their association to a particular group.
 These groups include, but are not limited to: race, ethnic background, gender, sexual orientation, religion, economic status, age or cultural group.